Fishing Report

 • FRYING PAN RIVER

 Nymphing is productive as well as dry flies.
-Midges are the primary hatches right now.
-With these winter flows, 6x or 7x fluoro tippet is very important.
+Midges and BWOs are the primary hatches right now.
+The recent flow bump will help the fishing.

 Dries: